paulixta-oss/svelte-checklist/README.md

 </script>
 ```

-All those props are passed from the Checklist component for each item received in it's data prop.
+All those props are passed from the Checklist component for each item received in it's items prop.

-- id - The id of the item in the checklist store data entry.
+- id - The id of the item in the checklist store items entry.
-- value - Each data as it is passed in the Checklist component data prop.
+- value - Each items as it is passed in the Checklist component items prop.
 - index - The index of the item.
 - checked - The check state of the item.
 It is bound by the main CheckList component, so changes here will update the store.
-- dispatcher - A function to call the calbacks registered via the checklist.addCallback function at the Header.
+- dispatcher - A function to call the calbacks registered via the checklist.addCallback function at the Wrapper.

 ### Checklist Store